top of page

 No. This is a professional certification grounded in attachment theory and trauma science.
 It supports the work you already do with parents — without requiring you to “coach parenting” or adopt a prescriptive model.

 Is this within my scope of practice as a coach?
 Yes.
 The focus is on understanding child development, trauma responses, and attachment dynamics so that your existing guidance is better informed and more child-protective.
 Is this appropriate if I already have other certifications?
 Absolutely.
 This certification complements existing training by deepening understanding of attachment, trauma, and child-focused formulation in high-conflict systems.
+Is this evidence-informed?
+Yes.
+The certification integrates research and established theory from attachment, trauma, child development, neuroscience, family systems, and domestic abuse literature, while translating these concepts into practical application for professionals working with children and families.
 Will this teach me how to handle resist-refuse or alignment cases?
 Yes — through an attachment-based lens that differentiates realistic estrangement from alienation narratives and prioritizes child safety and nervous system capacity.
-Is this live or self-paced?
-This is a live, interactive program.
-The pilot cohort is intentionally contained to allow for meaningful discussion and application.
+Are the sessions live or pre-recorded?
+The certification is delivered through live weekly Zoom sessions.
+While the curriculum provides a strong foundation, many participants find that the discussion, reflection, and exchange of perspectives with other professionals adds significant value to the learning experience.
+Are the sessions live or pre-recorded?
+All sessions are recorded and made available to registered participants, allowing you to revisit the material or catch up if you are unable to attend live.
+How much time should I expect to commit between sessions?
+In addition to the weekly live session, participants should anticipate approximately 1–2 hours per week for reflection, optional readings, and integration of the material.
+Many participants find themselves naturally reflecting on and applying the concepts within their existing work.
+What professional backgrounds attend?
+The certification is designed for professionals who support children and families impacted by separation, trauma, and complex family dynamics.
+Past participants have included parenting coordinators, counsellors, therapists, coaches, mediators, family support professionals, and professionals working within the domestic abuse sector.
+Is this only for professionals working in high-conflict divorce?
+No. While many participants work with separation and divorce, the concepts explored throughout the certification are relevant to any professional supporting children and families impacted by trauma, attachment disruption, coercive dynamics, chronic stress, or relational harm.
 Who should not take this program?
 This certification is not intended for professionals seeking a quick fix, generic parenting strategies, or a one-size-fits-all co-parenting model.
 Is there ongoing support after the certification ends?
 Yes.
 Graduates will have the option to participate in monthly professional consultation and integration calls to support continued learning, ethical case reflection, and application in complex family systems.

 • Facebook